Shame Defined

 Causes of Shame

-When there is a history of childhood trauma, neglect, not being able to live up to overly high standards (set by self or others), being bullied, or being rejected by others, shame is often one of the many consequences.
+When there is a history of childhood shame and trauma, neglect, or not being able to live up to overly high standards (set by self or others), being bullied, or being rejected by others, shame is often one of the many consequences.
 While feelings of shame are normal and natural, when it is excessive and last for extended periods, it becomes problematic.

 Negative impacts of shame include: